 The mission of the Pasadena Symphony and POPS is to provide orchestral performances of the highest quality ranging from orchestral performances to world-renowned artists in recital, and to provide the broadest access to youth education programs and the performing arts through community engagement and digital innovation.

 The Pasadena Symphony Association is a 501(c)(3) non-profit organization, founded in 1928 by Conductor Reginald Bland.
 Originally named the Pasadena Civic Orchestra, its first members were mostly volunteer musicians, many of whom were students of Bland.
 The annual operating budget was a mere $3,500, which was funded entirely by the City of Pasadena.
 Because of the tremendous support it continually received from the local community, the Pasadena Symphony grew into a nationally recognized, fully professional orchestra.
-The Pasadena Symphony Association officially fused The Pasadena Symphony and POPS in 2007.
+The Pasadena Symphony Association officially merged the Pasadena Symphony and POPS in 2007.

 Over the past 90 years, the Pasadena Symphony has artistically matured into one of the top performing symphonic ensembles in southern California, comprised of the most gifted and sought after musicians from the motion picture film industry.
 With extensive credits in the film, television, recording and orchestral industry, the musicians of Pasadena Symphony and POPS are the most heard in the world.